How to remove spaces from a string in Python

 print(f"Normalized input: '{normalized}'")

-• Inside the loop, normalized.replace(" ", " ") substitutes every double space with a single one.
+• Each time it runs, replace(" ", " ") swaps one double space for a single one.

 Creating slugs for web URLs with replace()